chef/chef-web-docs/chef_master/source/workstation_setup.rst

 =====================================================
-Configuring ChefDK
+Configuring Chef Workstation
 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/chefdk_setup.rst>`__

-This guide contains common configuration options used when setting up a new ChefDK installation.
-If you do not have ChefDK installed, see its  `installation guide </install_dk.html>`__ before proceeding further.
+This guide contains common configuration options used when setting up a new Chef Workstation installation.
+If you do not have Chef Workstation installed, see its  `installation guide </install_workstation.html>`__ before proceeding further.

 Configure Ruby Environment
 =====================================================
-For many users of Chef, the version of Ruby that is included in ChefDK should be configured as the default version of Ruby.
+For many users of Chef, the version of Ruby that is included in Chef Workstation should be configured as the default version of Ruby.

 .. note:: These instructions are intended for macOS and Linux users.
-For instructions on setting up your Ruby environment on Windows, see `ChefDK on Windows </dk_windows.html#configure-environment>`__.
+For instructions on setting up your Ruby environment on Windows, see `Chef Workstation on Windows </dk_windows.html#configure-environment>`__.

 #.
 Open a command window and enter the following: